+Participant e.
+Participant:

-- e.
-Participant: - 1.
-The employee to whom the collective labour agreement applies. - 2.
-The employee employed by companies equivalent to those referred to in paragraph c. - 3.
-Managing directors, deputy managing directors, managing directors/editors-in-chief and publishers/editors-in-chief employed by the employer provided that the employer has collectively registered these managing directors, deputy managing directors, managing directors/editors-in-chief and editors-in-chief as such with the Foundation.
+1. The employee to whom the collective labour agreement applies.
+2. The employee employed by companies equivalent to those referred to in paragraph c.
+3. Managing directors, deputy managing directors, managing directors/editors-in-chief and publishers/editors-in-chief employed by the employer provided that the employer has collectively registered these managing directors, deputy managing directors, managing directors/editors-in-chief and editors-in-chief as such with the Foundation.
+4. Employees whose job is assigned to a higher job level than the job levels which the salary structure applicable to the job category concerned relates to (Article 2.1.3a of the collective labour agreement) provided the employer has registered them collectively as such with the Foundation.
+Insured person f.

-Insured person

-f.
 Insured person: the participant.